What you need to know about salmonella

 You get salmonellosis by eating or drinking something that is contaminated by the bacteria, or by coming into contact with infected animals, their feces, or their environment.
 Many animals shed the bacteria in their feces.
 If a tiny—even imperceptible—trace of contaminated feces gets onto food that is then eaten by a human, that person can get sick.

-The most common culprit foods are chicken, beef, eggs, and unpasteurized dairy products.
+The most common foods affected are chicken, beef, eggs, and unpasteurized dairy products.
 But fruits, vegetables, and even processed foods like peanut butter can also come into contact with the bacteria.
 Transmission occurs either when you eat the meat of an infected animal or its byproducts, like eggs or unpasteurized milk.
 Raw cookie dough and other unpasteurized foods with raw egg can transmit the infection as well.

 Cooking kills the bacteria, but if even a tiny amount escapes being cooked—say, if you set a fork down on a contaminated cutting board, then eat using the fork—it can make you sick.